 Thank you for reading my blog, I wish you a day of strength and courage!

 Welcome.
-Here I explore how Tarot, myth, and story help us make sense of a beautifully complicated world.
-You’ll find reflections on well-being, curious metaphysics, and shimmers of the strange.
-Through books, decks, and the stories they spark, I look for meaning in the everyday and invite you to do the same.
+Here, I explore how Tarot, myth, and story help us make sense of a beautifully complicated world.
+As a holistic health practitioner, divination devotee, and lover of all things esoteric, I reflect on well-being, curious metaphysics, and the little oddities that make life extraordinary.
+Through books, decks, and the stories they spark, I seek meaning in the everyday and invite you to join me on the journey.
+Discover more at amberhighland.com

 Subscribe to: